Shreya241986/Business-Case-Example-using-TF1.14/README.md

 # Business-Case-Example-using-TF1.14
 You were given data from an audio book app.
 It relates to the audio version of books.
 Each customer in the database has made a purchase at least once.
 We want to create a ML algorithm based on our data that can predict if a customer will buy again from the audio book company?
+The main idea is the company shouldn't spend its advertising budget targeting individuals who are unlikely to come back.
+If we focus our efforts on customers likely to convert again.
+We can improved sales and profitability efforts.

 The data was gathered from the audiobook app.
 It represents 2 yrs of engagement.
 We've taken extra 6 months of data after the two year period, to check if a customer converted or not.(this data included as Targets)